nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 is `Some` hook entry point, a new receiver hook is to be associated with the token owner address (`SENDER`).

-If present, receier hook is invoked when `to_` parameter of the `transfer` operation is the same as the address of the receiver hook owner.
+If present, receiver hook is invoked when `to_` parameter of the `transfer` operation is the same as the address of the receiver hook owner.

 ### `set_admin_hook`